RogueGuardian/AlgorithmArchive/README.md

 - Even though there are many forms of each algorithm, only write the one best suited to that task
     - Recursive algorithms should have both recursive and non-recursive forms presented
     - Most algorithms just need to be runnable when scalable
-- Each algorithm will have a function on the algorithm, but no driver code
+- Each algorithm will have a function on the algorithm
-    - If a driver code is needed (I.E. specific implementation details) then it will be noted and provided
+    - Driver code is not necessary, but perhaps best to include it in most algorithms
+    - Code that requires a lot of setup (I.E. Trees or Graphs) doesn't need to worry about being compatable with the other code
+    - It just needs to show how it would work and then let any user be able to implement it themselves
+    - That being said, if there is a clear pattern being developed, try and follow it
+- For Data Structures all algorithms that are "class" based should be implemented there
+    - No need for another folder for the "insert / remove" functions

 ## Contribution